 During the rainy season, Phuket’s beaches suffer from stronger-than-usual waves and treacherous undercurrents that can drag swimmers out to sea.
 Authorities put up red flags on Phuket’s beaches to warn would-be swimmers from going in.
 When you see these flags flying, avoid the water.

-Phuket Town sees a few festivals in this time despite the rains: Por Tor Hungry Ghost Festival occurs in August, and the Vegetarian (Nine Emperor Gods) Festival in October.
+Phuket Town sees a few festivals in this time despite the rains: Por Tor, or the Hungry Ghost Festival, occurs in August, and the Vegetarian (Nine Emperor Gods) Festival in October.